 I think there's a vision to this, at least—it makes the Witley abode look bizarre and grotesque, and "weird-looking" is the closest this ever comes to any source material fidelity—but there's not a lot of discipline, not even the kind of discipline where you can be certain in any given shot that it looks weird-on-purpose rather than weird-on-accident.
 There is, for instance, a split-diopter shot where the first focal plane has Adams in it and the second focal plane has nothing—unless Haller really was that proud of his bric-a-brac.
 And it is impossible to determine if this isn't just an actual mistake, though as it feels like it's trying to bring something "visually impossible" to this unbearably basic-ass "Colour" adaptation, one wishes this nonsense were pursued more diligently.
 Likewise, I don't know if the AIP "fake dark" is meaningful, though the aesthetic (bright lights/high contrast black backgrounds) is pushed right up to its breaking point (the approximation of candlelight by the brighest arclight cinematographer Paul Beeson could find, complete with quasi-subliminal clumsiness, has to be intentional, right?); in the same vein, the matte shots to create giant flowers have an uncanniness that works, and I believe you're definitely supposed to notice, even if it could be just "bad special effects"; and this goes just as much for the Dr. Cyclops green-as-fuck radioactive glow.
 Whatever it all was, I can compliment it: it never occurred to me to wish that Floyd Crosby were shooting it instead.

 But there is the climax, which makes me think I'm being unfair even questioning it, because it's kind of great, a minor masterwork of small-budget schlock horror psychedelic photography, delivering us a monster after all (until this point, we've had to make do with gross-out radiation burns, though one winds up being extravagantly gross indeed for 1965).
-Through a trick of selective filters, it does a tremendous job of personifying the idea of "an impossible color," and while this is, again, not good adaptation, it's a hell of thing to witness Haller translate that idea into the unfortunate but not therefore completely unfulfilling form of an AIP B-minus horror flick.
+Through a trick of selective filters and reflective foil, it does a tremendous job of personifying the idea of "an impossible color," and while this is, again, not good adaptation, it's a hell of thing to witness Haller translate that idea into the unfortunate but not therefore completely unfulfilling form of an AIP B-minus horror flick.